Become a Reading Volunteer

 Doorstep Library Reading Volunteers visit the same five families at home, online, or on their doorstep, every week with backpacks full of books and two little stools to share their love of reading with the children they visit.
 Our volunteers don’t just read stories though; they do silly voices, handpick the books, and give special recommendations for each child.
 And, at the end of the session, they leave behind a selection of books for the children to borrow for the week.

 By making it fun first, we watch, as the children transform into budding readers and encourage the parents to get involved in the sessions as well.

 Here you can find out more about how you can get involved in bringing the gift of books and the joy of reading into the homes of children and families who need our support.
-If you are interested in becoming a Reading Volunteer, please sign up for one of our monthly Information Sessions here.
+If you are interested in becoming a Reading Volunteer, please sign up for one of our fortnightly Information Sessions here.

 Whether in person or online, our volunteers are also there to give a bit of extra support to families.
 Whether they’re passing on information about local activities, lending a listening ear, or even just being a friendly face every week.
 Our sessions not only help to improve a child’s literacy skills but also increase family wellbeing and bonding through the joy of sharing stories.